-It can be overwhelming and yet exciting to meet a customer for the first time.
-What you want to be clear about are the do’s and the don’ts with this potential house cleaning customer.
-Here’s how your initial meeting can make or break the deal.
+It can be overwhelming and yet exciting to meet a potential customer for your residential maid service business.
+What you want to be clear about are the do’s and the don’ts for the first house cleaning customer meeting.
+Here’s how your initial meeting can make or break a cleaning agreement.

 When you get the call from your prospective customer, it is important to remember that they do not know, like, nor trust you.
 Not yet.
-So, this meeting is crucial.
+So, the first house cleaning walk through is crucial.

 Nothing at that moment is more important than being in-tune with this person/people.

-Before going to meet the customer for the first time, have some type of form for ‘first customer meeting questions’.
-Or, a ‘first customer meeting’ agenda.
+Before going to meet the customer for the first time, have some type of form for “customer profile template”.
+Or, a “customer intake form”.

 It is best to be as prepared as possible before you show up.

-This form should have space to write the contact information including pet names, sitter names, children’s names, as appropriate.
+This form should have space to write the contact information including pet names, sitter’s name and phone number, children’s names and ages, doorman name, entry instructions and as well as parking space number as appropriate.

 You should be able to specify cleaning details listed per room such as, “only clean floors in here”, or “always change table linen”, or, “never touch the glass over there”.

-We have the perfect Residential Customer Profile Worksheets to use on your next house cleaning walk-through, feel free to visit our professional cleaners online shop.
+We have the perfect Residential Customer Profile Worksheets to use on your next house cleaning walk-through.

-These sheets will also allow you to record the square footage of each room so that you could provide additional cleaning maintenance like detail floor cleaning or wall cleaning care.
+This FREE CLEANING PRINTABLE will also allow you to record the square footage of each room so that you could provide additional cleaning maintenance services like detail floor cleaning for vinyl flooring or wall and door cleaning care.

-Taking notes on paper during the meeting, and then transferring the data to a digital source at another time may be better.
+And if you’re savvy enough to use an app, perhaps take notes on paper during the meeting, and then transfer the data to a digital source at another time.
 Again, just my opinion.

 DO Listen closely to the cleaning customer’s needs.